bmacnish/bmacnish.github.io/_posts/2019-07-29-Test-Mocks.md

 {% endhighlight %}
 We have added a `self_destruct` method to our main `Robot` class which calls the class method `initiate` on our new class `Terminate`.

-Our problem is, we want to test our `initiate` method to make sure it is working properly but we don't want our robot to self destruct - much in the same way we didn't want the robot to fly when we were testing our `flight controller` in previous examples.
+Our problem is, we want to test our `initiate` method to make sure it is working properly but we don't want our robot to actually self destruct.
+This is the same issue we encountered in our stubbing example when we wanted to test `flight controller`.
+Let's briefly discuss why these two examples are different.

-In our stubbing article, we were testing an api call to a weather service.
+In our stubbing example, we were testing an api call to a weather service.
 We expected to get information back and were therefore making a **query**.
-In our current example, we expect a (rather drastic) action to be taken in response to our method call and are therefore executing a **command**.
-The differences can be a little subtle but in essence a query method expects to **get information** when it runs and a command method expects to **change the state of something** when it runs.
+In our current mocking example, we expect a (rather drastic) action to be taken in response to our method call and are therefore executing a **command**.

+The differences can be a little subtle but in essence a query method expects to **get information** when it runs while a command method expects to **change the state of something** when it runs.

 So, we have a piece of code and we know three things about it:
  - we want to test it